String Instruction At Mo's Fullerton Music

 Water: The CD!!!

 Some of our best stuff ever!
-Don't miss our latest offering with 13 superbly written, performed, and recorded songs from Andrew Everson.
+Don't miss this CD with 13 superbly written, performed, and recorded songs from Andrew Everson.
 Sales are off to a brisk start, especially considering how difficult it is these days to market a "CD" in a flurry of on-line alternatives.

 Five of these songs are now published by World Library Publications! ("Call On The Lord", "Heaven and Earth Are Wed", "Water", "The Sound of One Voice" and "Do Not Let Your Hearts Be Troubled".